meglecz/mkCOInr/doc/content/tutorial.rst

 However, among the custom sequences we had a sequence with an unknown genus.
 So let's redo the selection for a minimum taxonomic level.

 Yes, you are right!
-We could have just avoided to add that sequence to the database in the previous step.
+We could have just avoided adding that sequence to the database in the previous step.
 But if you have many custom sequences, you might just be lazy to check the custom sequences manually, and in that case you can use mkCOInr to this for you.